BIP Solutions - Click Here!

 Ma Deuce: the M2 Heavy Machine Gun

-The M2HB crew-served 12.7mm/ .50 cal machine gun features a rate of fire of 450-600 rounds per minute, a maximum effective range of 2,000 yards (1,830m), and a maximum range of 7,440 Yards (6,800m).
+The base M2HB (heavy barrel) crew-served 12.7mm/ .50 cal machine gun features a rate of fire of 450-600 rounds per minute, a maximum effective range of 2,000 yards (1,830m), and a maximum range of 7,440 Yards (6,800m).
 Muzzle velocity with M33 is 2,910 Feet Per Second (890 Meters Per Second).
 As has become standard in modern machine guns, it is air-cooled and belt fed.
 The complete gun weighs 84 pounds (38.2 kg), not counting any tripods or mounts, with a barrel weight of 24 Pounds (10.88 kg).
+Air-cooled guns will have their barrels heat up as they fire, so it isn’t uncommon to have an extra on hand as well.

 The M2HB comes in 2 variants, fixed and flex.
 The fixed version is generally used on tanks, and has different mountings and a different trigger mechanism.

-General Dynamics Armament and Technical Products has developed an M2E2 version, after 25 years of experience manufacturing the M2HB machine gun for the U.S. Department of Defense.
-The enhanced M2E2 provides new features and design improvements, including a quick-change barrel system that can be switched in seconds, rather than forcing gunners to adjust the headspace and timing while in combat.
+M2A1.
+After 25 years of manufacturing the M2HB, General Dynamics Armament and Technical Products has developed an M2E2 version for the U.S. Department of Defense.
+The enhanced M2E2 is officially known as the M2A1.
+Enhancements include a quick-change barrel system that can be switched in seconds, rather than forcing gunners to try adjusting the headspace and timing while in combat.
 Other key features include a flash hider, and a manual trigger block safety.
-M2E2 is currently in production, but the M2 and M2HB remain the mainstays of American orders.
+The M2A1 is currently in production, and the Army is ordering some conversions of existing guns, but the M2 and M2HB remain the mainstays of the force.

+M2CQB.
 Secondary supplier U.S. Ordnance has also developed its own M2QCB design, alongside the M2HB.
-It includes additions like M1913 Picatinny Rails for mounting an array of combat optics and other gear, options that include a flash suppressor, and a trigger positive safety selector to prevent accidental discharges; and a Quick Change Barrel (QCB) that maintains fixed headspace, allowing the barrel to be safely changed in seconds.
+It includes additions like M1913 Picatinny Rails for mounting an array of combat optics and other gear, weapon options that include a flash suppressor, a trigger positive safety selector to prevent accidental discharges; and a Quick Change Barrel (QCB) that maintains fixed headspace, allowing the barrel to be safely changed in seconds.

 Contracts